Azure-Samples/linux-postgres-migration/modules/4-explore-and-run-linux-and-postgresql-workloads.md

     --name tailwind.sql
 ```

-### Run the following commands on your local machine
+### Set the environment variables for psql on the remote machine

 ```bash
 MANAGED_IDENTITY_NAME=240900-linux-postgres-identity